znort987/blockparser/README.md

         .
 Very quickly extract information from the entire blockchain.

         .
-Code is simple and helps to understand how the data structure underlying bitcoin works.
+Code is simple and helps to understand how the data structures underlying bitcoin and peercoin work.

     Build it:
     ---------

         .
-Turn your x86-64 linux machine:
+Turn on your x86-64 linux machine:

         .
 Make sure you have an up to date peercoin client blockchain in ~/.ppcoin